strmlineapp-ux/agileflow/src/docs/design-system.md

 ---

-### 12. Seamless Single-Tab Pages
+### 13. Seamless Single-Tab Pages

 - **Description**: This pattern ensures a streamlined user experience for pages that contain only a single content tab.
-Instead of displaying a redundant page header *and* a tab header, the tab's content becomes the page itself.
+Instead of displaying a redundant page header, the tab's content becomes the page itself.
 - **Behavior**:
   - When a page is configured with exactly one associated tab, the main page layout does not render its own title or icon.
   - The single tab's component is rendered directly within the main content area.
   - The tab's component is responsible for displaying the page's title and icon, effectively promoting its header to become the page's header.
-This is especially true for pages like "Overview," where the content *is* the page.
+This is especially true for pages like "Overview," "Settings," and "Notifications" where the content *is* the page.
 - **Application**: Applied automatically to any page in the dynamic routing system (`/dashboard/[...page]`) that meets the single-tab condition.
 This creates a more integrated and less cluttered UI.

 ---

-### 13. Responsive Header Controls
+### 14. Responsive Header Controls
 This pattern describes how a group of controls in a page header can intelligently adapt to changes in the layout, such as the opening and closing of a side panel.
 It is the required header pattern for pages that use the **Draggable Card Management blueprint** and **Entity Sharing & Linking** patterns.

 - **Trigger**: Expanding or collapsing a panel that affects the main content area's width.